 Citizens Advisory Commission on Shade Trees

 The Committee develops, with the approval of Council, a comprehensive program for trees in public areas of the borough.
-The program should be developed in consultation with the Department, to which will fall much of the role of carrying it out.
+The program should be developed in consultation with the Department of Public Works, to which will fall much of the role of carrying it out.
 Things like tree inventory, pruning of public trees, tree planting strategies and other duties fall under this Commission.
 The Commission meets monthly.
-The seats are for 3-year terms.
+The seats are for three-year terms.

 Parks and Recreation Advisory Board

 Purpose: to assist the Borough Council to develop the Parks and Recreation mission and serve as a liaison between the Borough, the Wilkinsburg School District and the residents of Wilkinsburg.
 The Board shall have the following powers: Identify the open space, recreation, and park and trail needs of the Borough.
 Plan and supervise programs approved by the Borough Council.
 Recommend plans, programs, and policies regarding the provision of recreation and park services.
 Advise the Borough Council in the acquisition and development of parklands.
 Undertake recreation and park tasks as requested by the Borough Council.
-There are 7, 5-year term positions.
-Currently there are no seats open.
+There are seven five-year term positions.
 The Board meets monthly.

 The Commission provides for the maintenance and orderly development of the community through complimentary, orderly and harmonious development, and to promote, protect and create conditions favorable to the health, safety, morals, and general welfare of the Borough’s citizenry.
-The regulation of all land development activities, in the Borough of Wilkinsburg is achieved through a uniform method for the submission of preliminary and final plats.
+The regulation of all land development activities in the Borough of Wilkinsburg is achieved through a uniform method for the submission of preliminary and final plats.
 The Planning Commission is to ensure: the proper layout of lands and buildings; the proper design of streets; provision of adequate easements or rights of way, gutters, storm and sanitary drainage facilities, walkways, storm water management and other required public facilities; and the proper design of land developments.
 They ensure future development within the Borough is consistent with the goals and objectives of the Wilkinsburg Comprehensive Plan.
-There are 9 seats on the Commission and they are 4-year appointments.
-They meet on a monthly basis.
+There are nine seats on the Commission and they are four-year appointments.
+The Commission meets on a monthly basis.

 Zoning Hearing Board